11 Top-Rated Things to Do in Tahoe City, CA

 Specialty cruises include a monthly Full Moon Cruise and a Fireworks Cruise on Independence Day.
 Other events and attractions on the boat include occasional live music and comedy shows.
 The ship also has venues for private parties, including the Commodore's Salon, which comfortably accommodates 25 people.

-11. Get Off the Ground at Tree Top Adventure Parks
+11. Get off the Ground at Tree Top Adventure Parks

 Wobbly bridges, roped nets, and a belay line connect the several tree platforms at Tree Top Adventure Parks.
 And Tahoe City has an abundance of these elevated obstacle courses.
 Currently, Tree Top operates three distinct aerial adventure parks in the area.

 One of the aerial parks is in the central part of the city, behind Granlibakken Tahoe.
-This popular spot features 10 unique courses, from beginner to expert.
+This popular spot features ten unique courses, from beginner to expert.
 In total, the park has 97 tree platforms and over 60 unique bridges between them.

 Another aerial park is at Squaw Valley, and the third is in North Tahoe Regional Park, south of town.
-Each of these adventure-filled places to visit also feature unique obstacles and gorgeous views.
+Each of these adventure-filled places to visit also features unique obstacles and gorgeous views.
 Typical visits to any aerial park include a 15-minute orientation followed by two hours of self-guided adventure.